tadvaas/blog/Untrap Your iPhone: Regain Control and Focus.md

+# Untrap Your iPhone: Regain Control and Focus
+Your iPhone is an incredible tool—but let’s face it, it’s also a powerful trap for your attention.
+Notifications, social media, and endless apps are all designed to steal your focus.
+If you’re tired of feeling like your phone controls you, this guide is for you.
+Let’s untrap your iPhone and take back control with a simple, intentional approach.

-# Remove the Apps That Steal Your Time
+## Remove the Apps That Steal Your Time
 Your phone doesn’t need to do everything.
 Simplify it by removing apps that distract you the most.

-## Say Goodbye to Social Media Apps
+### Say Goodbye to Social Media Apps
 Social media apps are designed to keep you scrolling.
 By removing them:
 - You eliminate mindless checking.
 - You save your focus for things that matter.
 - You can still check your socials—but only on a computer.
 This ensures you engage with social media intentionally, not impulsively.

-## Limit Communication Apps
+### Limit Communication Apps
 Keep only two communication methods:
 - WhatsApp for cross-platform messaging.
 - iMessage because it's a default app.
 Having fewer ways to communicate reduces interruptions and the pressure to respond instantly.

-## Get Rid of Email Apps
+### Get Rid of Email Apps
 Email is one of the most distracting tools on your phone.
 Here’s why it doesn’t belong there:
 - Emails interrupt your day with unnecessary stress.
 - Checking email on a computer forces you to schedule it intentionally.